Group Getaway: Assemble Your Squad for a Wine and Dine Weekend in This Beautiful Maryland County

 Nido’s has everything you’d expect from a local pizza joint and classy Italian trattoria combined.
 Chow down on marinated stuffed Portobello, spaghetti Carbonara, chicken cacciatore and baked ziti that can rival your mother’s recipe.
 If your group is made up of 10 or more, try the family style menu for big, shareable dishes.

 Treat yourself with the three-course menu at VOLT, an upscale, award-winning restaurant in a century brownstone mansion.
 Headed by former Top Chef contestant Bryan Voltaggio, these indulgent savory plates are to die for – like the duck Bolognese, hanger steak, yellowfin tuna tartare and list of inventive desserts.
-Make a reservation at this fancy foodie paradise in advance.This post is a sponsored collaboration between Visit Frederick and Philadelphia magazine's advertising department.
+Make a reservation at this fancy foodie paradise in advance.This is a paid partnership between Visit Frederick and Philadelphia Magazine's City/Studio